Knights Templar: Freemasonry

 Freemasonry has incorporated the symbols and rituals of several medieval military orders in a number of Masonic bodies since at least the 18th century.
-This can be seen in the "Red Cross of Constantine," inspired by the Military Constantinian Order; the "Order of Malta," inspired by the Knights Hospitaller; and the "Order of the Temple", inspired by the Knights Templar.
+This can be seen in the "Red Cross of Constantine", inspired by the Military Constantinian Order; the "Order of Malta", inspired by the Knights Hospitaller; and the "Order of the Temple", inspired by the Knights Templar.
 The Orders of Malta and the Temple feature prominently in the York Rite.
 Though some have claimed a link between the historical Knights Templar of the 14th century through members who allegedly took refuge in Scotland and aided Robert the Bruce, this theory has been rejected by both Freemasons and historians.

 Neo-Templarism

 Neo-Templarism is a term used to describe movements that claim to be direct continuations of the original Templars.
-The Templar degree system in Freemasonry built off an idea that Templars had embedded themselves within Freemasonry; however, some Freemasons believed the Templar degrees were not subordinate to masonry and were their own system.
+The Templar degree system in Freemasonry built upon an idea that Templars had embedded themselves within Freemasonry; however, some Freemasons believed the Templar degrees were not subordinate to masonry and were their own system.
 This culminated in 1805, when Bernard-Raymond Fabré-Palaprat, a physician who refused to acknowledge the authority of the Catholic Church, created a revivalist Templar movement, claiming he had discovered a document that revealed an unbroken history of Templar grand masters to the present day.
 Fabré-Palaprat declared himself the grand master of his revivalist order.
-This began a long series of revival orders involving various schisms, which Fabré-Palaprat is usually regarded as the originator of; Fabré-Palaprat's organization eventually evolved into the Sovereign Military Order of the Temple of Jerusalem.
+This began a long series of revival orders involving various schisms, of which Fabré-Palaprat is usually regarded as the originator; Fabré-Palaprat's organization eventually evolved into the Sovereign Military Order of the Temple of Jerusalem.
 The idea that these orders have legitimate descent from the Templars has been criticized by scholars of Templar history as dubious and tied to false claims.